What’s the most predictable comedy tic of late?

 Trump fans aren’t rich.
 They often hail from cobalt blue collar backgrounds and have little political clout.
 In short, they’re low on the cultural ladder and, therefore, shouldn’t be targets of ridicule.

 Yet they are, both in this sketch and across the comedy landscape.
-Earlier this year far-left comedian Jimmy Kimmel uncorked this screed.
+Remember when far-left comedian Jimmy Kimmel uncorked this screed.

 “Like many Americans who have been repeatedly punched in the head, Colby Covington is a big Donald Trump supporter.
 And there’s nothing Donald Trump loves more than people who love Donald Trump.”